WorldOfBerk/Blender-Material-UI/README.md

 1. After enabling the add-on, open the 3D Viewport in Blender.
 2. Press the "N" key to open the right-side panel.
 3. Find the "Berks UI" tab in the panel.
-4. Use the dropdown menu to select materials, create new materials, and change colors.
+4. Use the dropdown menu to select materials, create new materials, change colors, and change shaders.
 5. Access additional information and your GitHub repository link in the "Info" section.

 ## Future Features (Coming Soon)